The Wonder

 19

-The popular wing-it parenting
+The wing-it self-care

-that persists is a hard,
+persists is a hard,

 but not impossible,